MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

 }
 ```

 In the real world, this payload could represent the id of the item you want to display the details of.
 Once the initialisation is complete, then you can manage the displaying of notifications.
+Note that this callback is only intended to work when the app is running.
+For scenarios where your application needs to handle when a notification launched the app refer to [here](#getting-details-on-if-the-app-was-launched-via-a-notification-created-by-this-plugin)

 The `DarwinInitializationSettings` class provides default settings on how the notification be presented when it is triggered and the application is in the foreground on iOS/macOS.
 There are optional named parameters that can be modified to suit your application's purposes.
 Here, it is omitted and the default values for these named properties is set such that all presentation options (alert, sound, badge) are enabled.